knpuniversity/guard-tutorial/knpu/login-form.md

 ## Create the Login Form

 Don't think about security yet!
-Instead, start by creating two Symfony controllers: one for rendering the login form and another that'll handle the login submit:
+Instead, start by creating a Symfony controller with two action methods: one for rendering the login form and another that'll handle the login submit:

 [[[ code('586d873109') ]]]

-So far, this is just a lovely, but boring set of controllers.
+So far, this is just a lovely, but boring set of actions.
 The only interesting parts are the `last_username` and `error` variables.
 Where are those coming from?
 You'll see.
 Also, `loginCheckAction()` doesn't do anything - and it never will.
 Another layer will handle the login submit.